Helmut Hirsch: Arrest and imprisonment

 Hirsch arrived in Stuttgart late in the evening of December 20.
 When his friend failed to meet him as arranged, he checked into the Hotel Pelikan, across the street from the railway station.
 In the early hours of the morning of December 21, agents of the Gestapo arrested him in his hotel room.

 Hirsch was interrogated, first in Stuttgart, then after his transfer to Berlin's Plötzensee Prison.
 He was charged with conspiracy to commit high treason, and was indicted for possession of explosives with criminal intent, despite the fact that he had no explosives at the time of his arrest.

-He was held in solitary confinement for nine weeks while awaiting trial.
+Hirsch was held in solitary confinement for nine weeks while awaiting trial.
 He was permitted to communicate with his family or relatives who still lived in Germany.
 A letter he wrote to his uncle, in Stuttgart, was held back by censors.

 Trial

 Testimony at the trial made it clear that there was at least one double agent in the Black Front, who had informed on Hirsch.
 A witness for the prosecution described the plot in detail that no one but a trusted member of the Black Front could have known.
 Under questioning, Hirsch did not deny involvement in the plot, though the public defender assigned to his case argued that he should be acquitted since he had never carried it out.
 When asked whether he would, if given the chance, have attempted to assassinate Adolf Hitler, Hirsch acknowledged he would.

 Although Hitler was never a target of the plot, Hirsch's response gave rise to rumors printed in the international press that Hitler's assassination had been Hirsch's goal.

 Hirsch was found guilty and condemned to death.
 His friend was acquitted.
 Although the proceedings of the trial remained secret, the verdict was made public.
 It was only upon hearing on the radio on March 20 that "the stateless Jew, Helmut Hirsch," had been condemned to death that his family learned what had become of him after he left home three months earlier.